 Some of our ports use our own online e-tracking service, which updates vessel and gate schedules and tracks container shipments.
 Shipment tracking allows port users to plan movements for export and import shipments well in advance of a vessel’s arrival.
 It also updates on the status of container shipments, enabling them to report on the product as it travels to customers.
 This new service is in line with the company’s commitment to continuously improve business processes and enhance electronic information services.

-The company’s first mobile app ubi was launched in May 2017, it offers the latest information about the port, shipping vessels, containers and rails, tracks containers through the port, books and manages truck appointments, access gate in slips and EIRs, view vessel operations and also get latest updates and notifications.
+The company’s first mobile app ubi was launched in May 2017, it offers the latest information about the port, shipping vessels, containers and rails, tracks containers through the port, books and manages truck appointments, accesses gate in slips and Equipment Interchange Receipts (EIRs), views vessel operations and also gets latest updates and notifications.